NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          If not available in the EPW header, it is calculated from the 8760 hourly temperatures in the EPW.
   .. [#] Any heating setpoint other than 70F is not in compliance with Manual J.
   .. [#] Any cooling setpoint other than 75F is not in compliance with Manual J.
+  .. [#] If HumiditySetpoint not provided, defaults to 0.5 unless there is a dehumidifier with a lower setpoint, in which case that value is used.
   .. [#] If InternalLoadsSensible not provided, defaults to 2400 Btu/hr if there is one refrigerator and no freezer, or 3600 Btu/hr if two refrigerators or a freezer.
          This default represents loads that normally occur during the early evening in mid-summer.
          Additional adjustments or custom internal loads can instead be specified here.